 Bevin and his wife, Glenna, have nine children, four adopted.

-The Republican governor said parents worried about chickenpox should have their children vaccinated.
-But he said government shouldn't mandate the vaccination.
+The Republican governor said Tuesday that parents worried about chickenpox should have their children vaccinated.
+But he suggested that government shouldn't mandate the vaccination.

 Kentucky requires that children entering kindergarten be vaccinated for chickenpox, but parents may seek religious exemptions or provide proof that a child already had the disease.